jestjs/jest/README.md

 jest is a JavaScript testing library + CLI.

 Its goal is to make writing JavaScript unit tests as easy and frictionless as possible while running the tests as fast as possible.
-It currently only ships with jasmine support, but the longer-term roadmap includes more testing frameworks as well.
+It currently only ships with jasmine support, but I hope to support more testing frameworks as well in the longer term.

 ## Getting Started